hypernumbers/learn_elisp_the_hard_way/contents/why-did-I-write-this-book.rst

 I may be wrong, but I think that many experienced programmers who have no previous exposure to functional programming would benefit from a pretty brutal beginners style book about eLisp.

 I have copies of `On Lisp`_ by Paul Graham and `Common Lisp A Gentle Introduction To Symbolic Computing`_ but have never been able to learn Lisp because of the very basic problem that Zed Shaw identified in `his article`_ on *How To Write A LxTHW* - I could never work out how to get to a basic working shell to type the code examples into.
 It's not that I didn't try, its just that after a summer of trying to start learning Lisp I had gotten nowhere.
-If you think that that's my fault, then it falls to you to explain how I managed to learn a Brazilian other languages successfully.
+If you think that that's my fault, then it falls to you to explain how I managed to learn a bazillion other languages successfully.

 The other appealing part of this format is that it isn't a reference book.
 To make clear just how unsuited I am to write a reference book about Lisp, let me enumerate ATTIDNK (All The Things I Do Not Know):